 - Tin, Sn

 Everything included: Necessary test request documentation included.
-Print, sign and return using provided Express Satchel.
+Return along with samples using provided Express Satchel.
 Mail Tracking included.

 Results include tailored advice providing an effective starting point for change.

 How Can Heavy Metal Toxicity Occur?

 Heavy metals are omnipresent elements with both a high atomic weight and a density of at least 5 times than that of water.
 With vast applications including, but not limited to industrial, domestic, agricultural, medical and technological heavy metals have penetrated the food chain; raising concerns over their potential effects on human health and the environment.